swcarpentry/make-novice/index.md

 > ## Prerequisites {.prereq}
 >
 > In this lesson we use Make from the Unix Shell.
-Some previous
-> experience with using the shell would be useful but is not
+Some previous experience with using the shell to list directories, create, copy, remove and list files and directories, and run simple scripts would be useful.
-> mandatory.

 ## Topics